 - In Alaska and Northern Canada, where locally harvested foods are critical to diet, climate change may introduce new pathogens to local food sources through wildlife range changes, warming temperatures, etc.

-- By the end of the century, the economic impact of projected reconstruction of Alaska’s public infrastructure due to climate change (mainly from permafrost thaw) is estimated to range between $4-5.5 billion USD
+- By the end of the century, the economic impact of the projected reconstruction of Alaska’s public infrastructure due to climate change (mainly from permafrost thaw) is estimated to range between $4-5.5 billion USD

 - Ocean warming will increase the frequency and intensity of marine heatwaves, accelerate unprecedented rates of sea ice loss, and alter ocean circulation, chemistry and nutrient cycling in ways that profoundly impact marine productivity, biodiversity and food webs